doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-2/index.md

 ## Play To Copilot's Weaknesses

-So we can't blantantly ask for the key.
+So we can't blatantly ask for the key.
 Instead, we can ask for the difference between the partially decrypted plaintext and the target plaintext.

 ![alt text](image-10.png)